-

 Jerwood Foundation have a long and inspiring history of supporting young talent in many fields.
 Young talent and young aspiration are the heart of The Herds.
 Without Jerwood we would not have been able to bring together so many young people from across the planet with an intensity that is proving to be crucial to the long-term impact of The Herds’ highly ambitious journey.
 The entire Herds team are extremely grateful to Jerwood for lending such effective support to our project.

-- David Lan, THE HERDS Producer
+- David Lan CBE, Producer, THE HERDS

 -